Context

 System Logic

-The system operates through principles that privilege duration over immediacy
+The system privileges duration over immediacy

 and structure over spectacle.